mobxjs/mobx-state-tree/README.md

         }
     }))

-// create a new type, based of Square const Box = Square
+// create a new type, based on Square const Box = Square
     .named("Box")
     .views(self => {